Pythagora-io/gpt-pilot-db-analysis-tool/README.md

-# SQLite_db_analysis_tool
+# SQLite DB Analysis Tool

-SQLite_db_analysis_tool is a web application designed to allow users to view and analyze data stored in SQLite databases.
-The tool provides a user-friendly frontend interface for uploading and managing databases, and it supports detailed inspection of database contents.
+SQLite DB Analysis Tool is an application designed to facilitate the viewing and analysis of data within SQLite databases.
+It provides an interface for users to upload and repeatedly access their SQLite database files, explore the contained data, and perform analysis.

+## Features

+- **Upload or Select Database**: Users can upload new SQLite database files or select from previously uploaded ones.
+- **Database Management**: Uploaded databases are stored on the server, eliminating the need for re-uploads during subsequent sessions.
+- **Data Interaction**: Users can browse through apps, development tasks, and detailed development steps within the app, directly interacting with stored data.

 ## Project Structure

-The project consists of a Node.js backend and a frontend utilizing HTML, CSS, and JavaScript.
-The backend is responsible for handling SQLite database file uploads, storage, and data retrieval.
-It exposes RESTful endpoints to the frontend for these operations.
+The application's backend is built with Node.js and Express, while the frontend is built using HTML, CSS, and JavaScript.

 ### Backend

-The server is implemented in `app.js`, using the Express framework and includes additional routes defined in the `developmentPlans.js` and `developmentSteps.js` files.

-Key features include:
-- Database file upload and storage mechanism.
-- REST API endpoints to list databases, fetch apps, development plans, and steps.
-- Middleware for processing and categorizing development steps based on prompt path.
+The backend is responsible for handling database file uploads, storing these files, and providing endpoints for the frontend to retrieve data.

 ### Frontend

-The frontend is a set of static HTML, CSS, and JavaScript files.
-Users can select existing databases, upload new ones, and navigate through apps, development plans, and steps.

-Key interfaces include:
-- Database selection and upload.
-- Display of apps and their related development details.

-Key JavaScript modules responsible for these features are `database-selection.js`, `development-steps.js`, and `upload-handler.js`.
+The frontend provides a user interface to interact with the uploaded databases, enabling users to explore and analyse the data in a friendly and intuitive manner.

+## Getting Started

+To get the project running locally on your machine:

+1. Clone the project.
+2. Install dependencies with `npm install`.
+3. Start the server with `npm start`.
+4. Access the application through your browser.

+## API Overview

+The application provides several APIs for data retrieval and manipulation:

+- POST `/upload`: Endpoint to upload a new SQLite database file.
+- GET `/databases`: Endpoint to retrieve a list of available databases.
+- GET `/apps`: Endpoint to fetch apps within the selected database.
+- Additional endpoints for development plans and steps as per the database schema.

 ## Database Schema

-The SQLite database conforms to a particular schema where `app` contains app details, `development_planning` stores development tasks for apps, and `development_steps` holds individual steps for development tasks.

-## Setup and Usage

-To set up the application:

-1. Clone the repository.
-2. Run `npm install` to install the required dependencies.
-3. Start the server using `npm start`.

-Once the server is running, the front end can be accessed via a web browser to manage and analyze SQLite databases.

-## API Reference

-The backend offers several API endpoints:

-- POST `/upload`: Upload a new SQLite database file.
-- GET `/databases`: List all uploaded SQLite database files.
-- GET `/apps`: Get all apps from the selected SQLite database.
-- GET `/development_plans`: Get all development tasks for a specific app.
-- GET `/development_steps`: Get all steps for a particular development task.

-## Dependencies

-- `express`
-- `multer` for handling multipart/form-data.
-- `sqlite3` for interacting with SQLite databases.
-- `cors` for enabling CORS.
-- `body-parser` for parsing incoming request bodies.
-- `dotenv` for loading environment variables.

-For the full list of dependencies, refer to `package.json`.
+The application is designed to interact with SQLite databases following a specific schema, which includes tables such as `app`, `development_planning`, and `development_steps`.

 ## Contributing

-Contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change or add.
+Contributions to the project are welcome.
+Please ensure to follow the contributing guidelines laid out in the project's repository.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is open-sourced under the MIT License.